Javier-varez/Ditto/README.md

     longer be used and therefore, all screens could be a `Ditto::static_ptr`.
   * `Ditto::SimpleHasher`: Simple hasher implementation that leverages CRC32C as a hasher.
 It can hash an incoming stream of data and satisfies the Hasher concept.
+  * `Ditto::Error`: Error class that can be a variant of different enum values.
+Similar to Rust fat enums.
   * It features a custom assert implementation that can be overriden by the user.